Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

 # introduction

  traditional graph models represent only physical road links, lacking direct connections between non-adjacent OD pairs.
+ => In their work they watr to add virtual link between an o d pairs that are